QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 General Substructure Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **ISFLOATING** is a flag that determines if the substructure is floating of bottom-fixed.
-If the structure is bottom-fixed the joint coordinates (see **SUBJOINTS** below) are assigned in a coordinate system with its origin placed at the mudline.
+If the structure is bottom-fixed the joint coordinates (see **SUBJOINTS** below) are assigned in a coordinate system with its origin placed at the seabed.
 For floaters, the origin is placed at the mean see level (MSL) and marks the floaters's neutral point (NP)
-- **WATERDEPTH** sets the design water depth of substructure.
+- **WATERDEPTH** sets the design water depth of the substructure, this value is only used for visualization of the turbine and the identification of flooded members.
+Note that this water depth is only for the turbine setup and is not used for offshore calculations.
 - **WATERDENSITY**: sets the water density to calculate the mass of the flooded members.
 Note that this water density is only for the turbine setup and is not used for offshore calculations.
 - **STIFFTUNER** is a multiplication factor that affects the stiffness of the flexible elements defined in **SUBELEMENTS**.
-- **MASSTUNER** is a multiplication factor that affects the mass density of the elements defined in **SUBELEMENTS**.
+- **MASSTUNER** is a multiplication factor that affects the mass density of ALL elements defined in **SUBELEMENTS**.
-- **BUOYANCYTUNER** is a multiplication factor that affects the calculation of the buoyancy forces.
+- **BUOYANCYTUNER** is a multiplication factor that affects the calculation of the explicit buoyancy forces.
+Buoyancy caused by the linear hydrodynamic stiffness matrix is not affected by this factor.
-- **ADVANCEDBUOYANCY** is an option to use an advanced discretization technique to calculate buoyancy of partially submerged members, especially useful if non-vertical substructure members are located close to the mean sea level.
-The value used must be a square integer number.
+- **ADVANCEDBUOYANCY** is an option to use an advanced discretization technique to calculate the explicit buoyancy of partially submerged members, especially useful if non-vertical substructure members are located close to the mean sea level.
+The value used must be a square integer number (a value of 100 is suggested).
-- **STATICBUOYANCY** is an optional flag that controls the way the buoyancy is calculated in QBlade.
-If set to true, it calculates the buoyancy considering only the mean sea level.
-If set to false (default), the local wave elevation is used to calculate the buoyancy.
+- **STATICBUOYANCY** is an optional flag that controls the way the buoyancy arising from the linear hydrodynamic stiffness matrix is calculated in QBlade.
+If set to true, the buoyancy (vertical hydrodynamic stiffness along the global z-axis) is considering only the mean sea level.
+If set to false (default), the local wave elevation, at the **REF_HYDRO_POS**, is used to calculate the buoyancy.

 - **TRANSITIONBLOCK** adds a rectangle between the substructure and the tower base.
 It is used just for visualization purposes.

   ========= ========= =========